-- -- a U.S. nonprofit center, organization, or society; - --tax-exempt, as determined by the U.S. Internal Revenue Service; - --financed, governed, and administered independently of institutions of higher education.

-Since the purpose of the Endowment's support is to enhance existing fellowship programs, eligibility is further limited to institutions that have established and maintained fellowship programs with their own or other private funding.
+All applicant institutions must be established in the United States and constituted for nonprofit purposes; have been declared tax-exempt by the U.S. Internal Revenue Service; and are financed, governed, and administered independently of institutions of higher education are eligible to be funded through Fellowship Programs at Independent Research Institutions.
+Since the purpose of the Endowment's support is to enhance existing fellowship programs, eligibility is limited to institutions that have established and maintained fellowship programs with their own or other private funding.